 raise

-• run_multi_modal_prompt will invoke the model which we will mention in the request body. req_body contains the user prompt details and other metadata required to call the Claude Sonnet model.
+contains the user prompt details and other metadata required to call the Claude Sonnet model.- First, it will get the Bedrock client using

-• The invoke_model method will return a response, and we're simply extracting the response body and converting it to a JSON object.
+method will return a response, and we're simply extracting the response body and converting it to a JSON object.
 So, we're returning the result as a dictionary.

 File Reader